astroumd/miriad/README.md

 in the late 80s and was actively used for CARMA until 2015, and is still in some use.

+The CARMA pipeline (CADRE) can be found here:  https://github.com/astro-friedel/CADRE

 # Reference

 The original Sault et al. (1995) paper is https://ui.adsabs.harvard.edu/abs/1995ASPC...77..433S